Bare Bones Read

 Often a host invites readers to arrive up to an an hour earlier (or remain after) to socialize, but the read should start (and end) on time.

 There are no assigned roles.
 Someone (the Host?) announces the title and author and reads the opening stage directions.
-Someone else reads the opening line of dialogue and assumes that role; another person takes the second, and so on, as others appear through the scene.
+Someone else reads the opening line of dialogue and assumes that part; another person takes the second, and so on, as others appear through the scene.

-Rule: Share the spotlight.
+Rule: Share the limelight.

 A cold read is a literary adventure, in which we discover who our characters are and what they’re doing as we speak their words.
 The game is let these discoveries affect the way we deliver them, to make the play make sense.